wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/getting-started-with-si.md

 ## Downloading Streaming Integrator

-Download the Streaming Integrator distribution from TODO and extract it to a location of your choice.
+Download the Streaming Integrator distribution from the [WSO2 Enterprise Integrator site](https://wso2.com/integration/#) and extract it to a location of your choice.
 Hereafter, the extracted location is referred to as `<SI_HOME>`.

 ## Starting the server